-- 15.9.1.
 Ministry of Tourism will make all relevant tourism research accessible to tourism stakeholders, investors, students, visitors and the general public.
 The Ministry of Tourism will facilitate the consolidation of research studies being carried out by various institutions and published in different journals.
-The research will be made available to the policymakers, industry operators, financial institutions and all interested parties via the Ministry website, publications, analysis papers and a range of face-to-face communications. - 15.9.2.
+The research will be made available to the policymakers, industry operators, financial institutions and all interested parties via the Ministry website, publications, analysis papers and a range of face-to-face communications.

+15.12.2.
+Research findings to be interpreted, presented and disseminated

 Information in the form of internet reports, studies and key travel & tourism data from local, regional and international organizations and agencies, will not just be collected and stored, but interpreted, presented and disseminated.
 The Ministry of Tourism will facilitate Industry workshops, seminars and webinars to inform and educate Industry about the trends and other pertinent issues taking place in the global tourism marketplace.
 Collaboration will be facilitated between industry partners via coordination of a tourism newsletter, practitioner-oriented concept papers, lecture series and annual conferences.

-Chapter 16 - Governance, Institutional linkages and Stakeholders Engagement
+Chapter 17 - Governance, Institutional linkages and Stakeholders Engagement